WYSIWYG. No, this isn't another one of those newfangled acronyms the kids are using these days -- it's actually been around for quite some time.

 During this time period, many other WYSIWYG HTML editors came to market, including Dreamweaver.
 Released by Macromedia in 1997, Dreamweaver quickly became another powerful WYSIWYG HTML editor, creating a user-friendly environment for website development.
-By 2005, Macromedia was purchased by Adobe -- along with the rights to Dreamweaver.
-Since then, Adobe has maintained development on the software, which now exists amongst other powerful tools in Adobe's Creative Cloud.

 Thanks to the foundation laid by early WYSIWYG HTML editors, today's editors are more streamlined than ever before.
 To get a better feel for how far things have come, let's take a look at a few noteworthy releases.